siconos/siconos/docs/sphinx/getting_started/tutorial_python/diode_bridge.rst

    W &= (M - h\theta A) \\
    x^{free}_i &=  x_i + h W^{-1}(A x_i + b)

-This corresponds to :doxysiconos:`EulerMoreauOSI` integrators, which inherits from :doxysiconos:`OneStepIntegrator`.
+This corresponds to :class:`EulerMoreauOSI` integrators, which inherits from :class:`OneStepIntegrator`.
 Check :ref:`time_integrators` to find a complete review of integrators available in the software.

 ::